Pinpointing “Bull” Gills

 Large sunfish are something to be admired, and catching one of these brutes is

-“Bull” gills – set the hook and enjoy the ride!Good Fishin,
+something to be proud of.“Bull” gills – set the hook and enjoy the ride!Good Fishin,

 Matt Johnson